yzdxs/learn-anything/readme.md

 ### 13: drugs 2.0: the web revolution that's changing how the world gets high

+### 1997: tryptamines i have known and loved: the chemistry continues

 ## design

 ### the design of everyday things